hitochan777/forest_aligner/README.md

   To enable:
   1. Turn debiasing mode on:
     --debiasing
-  2. Tell Nile about the weight vector you learned during the L1 feature selection step, use --debiasing_weights and supply a weight vector in svector format:
+  2. Tell forest-aligner about the weight vector you learned during the L1 feature selection step, use --debiasing_weights and supply a weight vector in svector format:
     --debiasing_weights <sparse-model weights>
-  (Make sure you have removed the --tau flag from your Nile invocation.)
+  (Make sure you have removed the --tau flag from your forest-aligner invocation.)

 C. Advanced Perceptron Updates
   1. Changing the default Oracle.